andrewcooke/choochoo/docs/impulse.md

 have been scaled to enable easy comparison (remember that overall scaling is arbitrary).

-A SHRIMP curve with `gamma` of 1 and `zero` of 0 is a reaasonable match to Edwards (except that it is continuous rather than stepped).
+A SHRIMP curve with `gamma` of 1 and `zero` of 0 is a reasonable match to Edwards (except that it is continuous rather than stepped).

-A SHRIMP curve with `gamma` of 2 and `zero` of 0 is a reasonable match to TRIMP (bpth male and female, depending on scale).
+A SHRIMP curve with `gamma` of 2 and `zero` of 0 is a reasonable match to TRIMP / Banister (both male and female, depending on scale).

 A SHRIMP curve with `gamma` of 1 and `zero` of 2 is also a reasonable match to TRIMP at higher values.